publiccodenet/about/activities/member-relations/index.md

 ## 1. Membership growth

-During member growth we connect with and support wholly publically-owned organizations in their path towards membership.
+During member growth we connect with and support wholly publicly-owned organizations in their path towards membership.

 In this phase, we aim to: